jonasnapoles/hello-world/README.md

 # Some questions
 ## Why did I create this?

 Well, I am testing some git commands just to get the hang of it!

 ## Will this be a private repo?

 Probably, because it's kind of cringe I guess :P

-## Am I enjoying git and github
+## Am I enjoying git and github?

-	Oh boy yes
+Oh boy yes!